Navid-visual/Mixed-integer-ink-selection/Spectral seperation neural networks/README.md

 The codes are tuned for reproducing the painting of the flower but you can load other paintings from the “Mixed-integer-ink-selection/Dataset/Spectral paintings/*.mat”
 Due too the large size of the images we have to process them in smaller batches and attach them together later.

-The output of the generate halftone is a series of *.npy files containing the halftone of the painting in a n x 8 structure which you need to reshape later to get you 8 layers of halftone maps.
+The output of the generate halftone is a series of *.npy files containing the halftone of the painting in a n x 8 structure which you need to reshape later (\Prepare the area coverage to print\coverage2haftone.m) to get your 8 layers of halftone maps.
 Each for one ink channel in the printer.